shuxiangru/AC209A_Alzheimers/Classification Models and Their Performance.md

 ## Baseline Model

-We used `stratified` strategy to generate predictions as a simple baseline to compare with other classifiers we learned in class.
+We used `stratified` strategy as a simple baseline model to generate predictions to be compared with other classifiers we learned in class.